spxbhuhb/zakadabar-stack/core/doc/template/bender/bo.md

 Bender is a simple tool for generating BO classes for Zakadabar.

-Usage:

-1. fill the fields above,
-1. click on the generate button - the source codes will be displayed below,
-1. click on the copy buttons (above) or the copy icons (below, top-right corner of code blocks),
-1. paste what's on the clipboard to the appropriate directory in IDEA.

-Bender generates these codes:

-* common: data model and schema,
-* browser: table, form, crud,
-* backend: business logic, exposed persistence api

-Bender is **experimental**: we hope that it works.

-Supported types (case-insensitive):

-* Boolean
-* Double
-* Enum
-* Instant
-* Int
-* Long
-* Reference
-* String
-* UUID

-Bender preforms all code generation on client side, your data model does not go out of your computer.
+For the user guide see [Bender](/doc/guides/tools/Bender.md)

 ## Common